Mrutunjay50/DOCS/architecture_diagrams.md

 Visual companion to [ARCHITECTURE.md](ARCHITECTURE.md).
 Every diagram is **Mermaid** — it renders in VS Code's Markdown preview (with the Mermaid extension) and on GitHub.
 Read top to bottom: from the 10,000-ft system map down to sequences, data, and the build timeline.

 > Backend: **Node 20 + Express** gateway · **Django 5 + DRF + Celery** processing engine.
+> Queue: **RabbitMQ** is the single job broker — every async task runs through it, both Node tools (merge, compress, edit, convert) and Django/Celery (OCR, translate, image→PDF).
+Redis is used only for cache/sessions/rate-limits.
 > Security model: **JWT** auth throughout; files encrypted at rest via **S3 SSE-S3** + TLS in transit (no KMS envelope encryption).
 Django kept private by **security-group rules**, not a separate private subnet.

 ---